Takeaways

 S. cerevisiae was initially found on grape skins in the 1800s.[3]
 Since then, scientists have learned that this yeast grows naturally on many fruits and grains.
 Today, it has numerous applications, ranging from food production to research in both science and medicine.[4]

-This yeast is quite versatile, playing a key role in bread rising and giving alcoholic beverages their alcohol content.
-It’s also essential in the production of vitamins, some medicines, and even vaccines.
-The uses of S. cerevisiae extend well beyond the kitchen1.
+This yeast is quite versatile, playing a key role in bread rising and giving alcoholic beverages their alcohol content.[5]
+It’s also essential in the production of vitamins, some medicines, and even vaccines.[6]
+The uses of S. cerevisiae extend well beyond the kitchen.

 The Biology of Saccharomyces Cerevisiae